Wessias/SOCS-Project/README.md

 ## Project Description

-The simulation captures realistic behaviors of individuals in a crowded environment—such as a concert venue or sports arena—as they attempt to exit through one or more doors.
+The simulation captures realistic behaviors of individuals in a crowded environment, such as a concert venue or sports arena, as they attempt to exit through one or more doors.
 It investigates how evacuation time and crowd flow are influenced by:

 - **Door size and positioning**
 - **Visibility (line-of-sight to exits)**